 Veneers are a VERY special subject for us.
 If ever the phrase "Not all ______ are created equal" were applicable, it would be in reference to veneers.
 First, let's talk about what a veneer is and then it will become more clear why there is such a wide diverse range of options and choices.
 A veneer is a thin laminate of porcelain that is bonded to the front of a tooth to completely change the aesthetic appearance of the tooth.
 Many patients think that veneers and crowns are interchangeable but they are very different restorations and are done for different reasons.
+With dental veneers in Fort Lauderdale, you can have a smile that lets you feel your most confident, attractive and self-assured.
 A veneer should be very conservative requiring a very small amount of tooth preparation on the front and sometimes the sides of the tooth only.
 A crown requires all five surfaces of the tooth to be prepped and to a greater extent.
 So it is never a choice of a veneer or a crown.
 The condition of the tooth and the desired result will determine which restoration is best suited.

 Understanding Dental Veneers